BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

             # => Value of 'locality' for this row: Mumbai

         # Alternatively, we can get a list of core rows instead of iterating:
+        # BEWARE: all rows will be loaded in memory!
         rows = dwca.rows

         # Or retrieve a specific row by its id:
         occurrence_number_three = dwca.get_row_by_id(3)

-        # Caution: ids are generally a fragile way to identify a core row in an archive, since the standard don't guarantee unicity (nor even that there will be an id).
+        # Caution: ids are generally a fragile way to identify a core row in an archive, since the standard dosn't guarantee unicity (nor even that there will be an id).
         # the index (position) of the row (starting at 0) is generally preferable.

         occurrence_on_second_line = dwca.get_row_by_index(1)